User login

 • Sales – researching assigned accounts; preparing and making sales presentations; developing strategies based on past performance analysis; building relationships with customers

-• Public Speaking – presenting United Way’s key messages to large and small groups of company employees to encourage contributions
+• Public speaking – presenting United Way’s key messages to large and small groups of company employees to encourage contributions

 • Management – goal setting and achievement; time management; resource utilization; volunteer supervision; teamwork